asamy/ksm/README.md

-What this does is 1) stashes your changes, 2) pulls my changes and prepares to rebase your stashed changes on top of mine, 3) pops the stashed changes on top, if there any conflicts, then it will let you know and you should fix them, after doing so, commit your changes:
+What this does is 1) stashes your changes, 2) pulls my changes and prepares to rebase your stashed changes on top of mine, 3) pops the stashed changes on top, if there any conflicts, then it will let you know and you should fix them.

+Then commit your changes:

 ```
 git add ...